I have studied crystal healing for many years and have studied and been attuned to reiki levels one, two, and masters.

-The horned god can be called upon in magic and spiritual work concerning fertility, sexuality, courage, strength and any time that a masculine energy is needed.
+The horned god can be called upon in magic and spiritual work concerning fertility, sexuality, courage, strength, and any time that a masculine energy is needed.

 An athame is a knife that is used in rituals, celebrations and spells.
-Generally they are not used for cutting other than if it is needed as part of a ritual or spell.
+Generally, they are not used for cutting other than if it is needed as part of a ritual or spell.
 An example of this would be to carve symbols onto a candle during a spell.

 Traditionally athames have a black or natural wood handle.
 They can also be used in casting magical circles and in directing or focusing energy.

 Altars are used in many pagan traditions including Wicca and can be thought of as a focal point for all your magical work, devotion and as a symbolic representation of your inner self.
-You do not need to have a large or fancy table or space in order to create an altar, any flat surface where you can safely leave items such as candles, statues, crystals, incense and other symbolic items is fine.
-There is no right or wrong way to decorate your altar as it is a very personal representation of your individual path.
-However many people agree that it is an appropriate place to keep tools such as athame and bolines and that offerings to the god and goddess can be placed there.
+You do not need to have a large or fancy table or space in order to create an altar; any flat surface where you can safely leave items such as candles, statues, crystals, incense, and other symbolic items is fine.
+There is no right or wrong way to decorate your altar, as it is a very personal representation of your individual path.
+However, many people agree that it is an appropriate place to keep tools such as athame and bolines and that offerings to the god and goddess can be placed there.
 Items that symbolise the deity and elements are also often featured.

-Crystals that are to be used in healing can be cleansed using salt water and if you have access to some, clean sea water can also be used.
-Other tools can be purified in this way and some people like to add salt to a cleansing bath taken before performing a ritual.
-Any form of salt can be used in this way; however some forms such as processed table salt can have other chemicals added including sodium fluoride or iodine.
-These could potentially have an effect on the salts workings.
+Crystals that are to be used in healing can be cleansed using salt water, and if you have access to some, clean seawater can also be used.
+Other tools can be purified in this way, and some people like to add salt to a cleansing bath taken before performing a ritual.
+Any form of salt can be used in this way; however, some forms, such as processed table salt, can have other chemicals added, including sodium fluoride or iodine.
+These could potentially have an effect on the salt's workings.

 A wand is used for channelling and directing energy.
-They are generally made from wood and can be decorated in a wide range of styles of left plain.
+They are generally made from wood and can be decorated in a wide range of styles or left plain.
 A wand may be chosen based on the magical properties of the wood that it has been made from, for looks or because a person feels drawn towards it.
 It is also possible to make a wand yourself, which enables you to customise it to your exact wishes and means that your energy and intent can be implanted into the wand as you create it.

 A wand should never be borrowed or lent to anyone else and should be thought of as an extension of the owner.
-If you buy a wand it should be cleansed in order to remove the energy of anyone else that may have been in contact with it previously.
+If you buy a wand, it should be cleansed in order to remove the energy of anyone else that may have been in contact with it previously.